 - You can drive for up to 12 months with your Australian driver’s licence.
 If you’re staying longer, get a local licence.
 Drive to the conditions.
 Ice, snow, fog and high winds can be dangerous.
 Heavy rain can cause landslides across roads.
 There aren’t many motorways outside major cities.
 Prepare for longer travel times than in Australia.

 For the full, current advice, go to the smartraveller.gov.au website.

 Do Australians need to get a Visa for New Zealand?

-No, you don’t need a Visitor Visa to visit New Zealand if you are an Australian citizen or an Australian permanent resident and you are only staying in New Zealand for three months or less.
+Prior to the COVID-19 pandemic, a Visitor Visa was not required when visiting New Zealand if you are an Australian citizen or an Australian permanent resident and you are only staying in New Zealand for three months or less.

 If you are planning to visit New Zealand for more than three months but less than nine months, then you’ll need a Visitor’s Visa, according to the New Zealand Department of Immigration.

 However, there have been no details released as yet about any visa arrangements needed if the “trans-Tasman bubble” was to be established.

 Main image: Hiking at Mt Cook, New Zealand.
 Source: Daniel Huebner (Shutterstock)